lory9894/SmartLight/README.md

 ## Web interface ##
 This interface is runned on another device.
-I choose a RaspberryPi because I already had a Flask server running on it
+I choose a RaspberryPi because I already had a Flask server running on it The esp uses standard json to return data about its status